codesharedot/quantum-resistant-ledger-price/README.md

-# wixlar price
+# bitbook-gambling price

-Gets the wixlar price with Python (from JSON).
+Gets the bitbook-gambling price with Python (from JSON).

 https://pythonbasics.org